OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/BlendMap.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If the blend amount is less than or equal to this amount, it will choose color A (0)</p>
+        <p class="scene-class-attr-comment">If the blend amount is less than or equal to this amount, it will choose color A (0)</p>

     </p>